AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 I've pushed Option 2 to HEAD.
 Since then, I've realized the troubles with laziness are more delicate than I thought, so I came up with Options 5 and 6.

+- SPJ likes the overall interface changes in Option 1 (ie `workAroundGlobals`) for future-proofness, beyond just this issue with the globals.

 - I think Option 3 is the most robust, but I don't know how to pull it off.
+Simon Marlow weighed-in with a great pointer, which I'm digesting now:

+>
+> "I haven't been following this in detail, but I think you're encountering the same problem we had with various top-level IORefs in the base package.
+The solution we have there is grotesque but it works.
+Take a look at libraries/base/GHC/Conc/Signal.hs, search for getOrSetGHCConcSignalSignalHandlerStore.
+There is some corresponding RTS gunk to help with this in rts/Globals.c."

 - Option 6 sounds best after that, but it was a late idea and I'm not sure how robust the underlying mechanism is.

 - Option 5 avoids the laziness issues, but we'll have to ensure it doesn't adversely affect performance too much — `FastString` has some hot spots.
+(Also, *could be bogus* — see below.)

 ## Background